 • Sustainable Investor Relations

 When an organization is going through a time of change, advisory committees can provide helpful support.
 Regular meetings allow for a trusting exchange and for external viewpoints to be garnered.
-We can support you in appointing advisory committees and moderating regular committee meetings.
+We can support you in systematically establishing and appointing advisory committees and facilitating regular advisory board meetings.

 • Surveys and insights

 The choice of method is determined by the insights the company hopes to gain: Through online surveys, guideline-based interviews, qualitative analyses and focus groups, we’re able to bring about the right overview or deliberately dive deeper.
 This may also include indirect survey methods such as peer or media analyses, which can also yield valuable insight.